Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Thin film growth and role of the oxygen annealing

 The next step to obtain underdoped films is the removal of oxygen from the CuO chains, so to get access to the underdoped side of the YBCO phase diagram.
 In the case of $c$-axis oriented YBCO films, we have succeeded by carefully tuning the in-situ post-annealing, i.e. cooling down the film soon after the deposition at a 5$^{\circ}/$min rate, with an oxygen pressure reduced from 900 mbar down to $1\times10^{-5}$ mbar, depending on the required doping level \cite{arpaia2018probing, andersson2020fabrication}.
 We have applied this procedure to the $a$-axis oriented films, and performed a transport characterization via resistance vs temperature $R$($T$) measurements.
 A typical result, for a 300 nm thick film in-situ annealed at a pressure of $1\times10^{-3}$ mbar, is shown in Figure \ref{fig:Fig2}(a).
 The zero resistance critical temperature is reduced down to 50 K, as expected for an underdoped film.
 However, the onset of the superconducting transition is at $T \sim 91$ K, which hints to the presence of residual optimally doped domains.
 Therefore this annealing procedure, that we have successfully used for $c$-axis oriented YBCO films, cannot be implemented for $a$-axis oriented YBCO films, since it leads to films with inhomogeneous doping.
-The result is not surprising, considering the nanoribbon-like structure of the $a$-axis films: the oxygen chains are strongly exposed to the environment, which alter the oxygen diffusion conditions for achieving a homogeneous oxygen content across the whole film \cite{mori2011oxygen, baghdadi2014toward, baghdadi2015fabricating}.
-To overcome this issue, we have developed a new approach: starting from a high quality slightly overdoped film, we decrease the oxygen doping with a separate step.
-The annealing, which changes the oxygen doping, is performed ex-situ, in a reduced oxygen pressure for 9 h at 650$^{\circ}$C. Figure \ref{fig:Fig2}(b) shows the results of this novel procedure: the film, annealed ex-situ using the same oxygen pressure as the film showed in Fig. \ref{fig:Fig2}(a), presents instead a rather sharp superconducting transition, reflecting the high level of homogeneity of the sample.
+The result is not surprising, considering the nanoribbon-like structure of the $a$-axis films: the oxygen planes are strongly exposed to the environment, which alter the oxygen diffusion conditions for achieving a homogeneous oxygen content across the whole film \cite{mori2011oxygen, baghdadi2014toward, baghdadi2015fabricating}.
+Here it is worth mentioning that performing a longer in-situ annealing at an intermediate temperature during the cooling does not improve the superconducting properties and the sample homogeneity.
+To overcome this issue, we have used an alternative approach, already successfully employed to modifying the oxygen doping in $c$-axis oriented films \cite{wuyts1993influence}: starting from a high quality slightly overdoped film, we decrease the oxygen doping with a separate step.
+The annealing, which changes the oxygen doping, is performed ex-situ, in a reduced oxygen pressure (in the range of $10^{-5} - 10^{2}$ mbar, depending on the desired doping level) for 9 h at 650$^{\circ}$C. Keeping a constant pressure, the film is subsequently cooled down to room temperature using a constant cooling rate of 5$^{\circ}/$min.
+Figure \ref{fig:Fig2}(b) shows the results of this procedure: the film, annealed ex-situ using the same oxygen pressure as the film showed in Fig. \ref{fig:Fig2}(a), presents instead a rather sharp superconducting transition, reflecting the high level of homogeneity of the sample.